Instructions

 Objective

-Write a program to solve merge sort problems in java language.
+Write a java assignment to solve merge sort problems.

 Requirements and Specifications